flype/stats_for_all/README.markdown

 	ruby script/generate model banner string:url

-In the model you have to add the "stats_for_me":
+In the model you have to add the  command:

+	stats_for_me

 	app/models/banner.rb: